KankakeeCommunityCollege/tuition-and-aid/_accordions/faq/when-should-i-complete-the-fafsa.md

 ---
+accordion_page: 'Financial Aid FAQ'
-question: "When should I complete the FAFSA?"
+card_heading: "When should I complete the FAFSA?"
 order: 3
 ---